Special offer

 Post a Job

-Why is writing a candidate rejection email important?
+Why is writing a candidate rejection e-mail important?

-Recognize candidates’ abilities
+Recognize their abilities

 Provide emotional closure